dagster-io/dagster/docs/sphinx/sections/api/apidocs/libraries/dagster-k8s.rst

 See also the `Kubernetes deployment guide <https://docs.dagster.io/deploying/kubernetes/>`_.

 This library contains utilities for running Dagster with Kubernetes.
-This includes a Python API allowing Dagit to launch runs as Kubernetes Jobs, as well as a Helm chart you can use as the basis for a Dagster deployment on a Kubernetes cluster.
+This includes a Python API allowing the webserver to launch runs as Kubernetes Jobs, as well as a Helm chart you can use as the basis for a Dagster deployment on a Kubernetes cluster.

 APIs